sajari/sdk-python/docs/CollectionsApi.md

     # Create an instance of the API class
     api_instance = collections_api.CollectionsApi(api_client)
     collection_id = "collection_id_example" # str | The collection to retrieve, e.g. `my-collection`.
+    account_id = "Account-Id_example" # str | The account that owns the collection, e.g. `1618535966441231024`. (optional)
+    view = "VIEW_UNSPECIFIED" # str | The amount of information to include in the retrieved pipeline.   - VIEW_UNSPECIFIED: The default / unset value.
+The API defaults to the `BASIC` view.  - BASIC: Include basic information including display name and domains.
+This is the default value (for both [ListCollections](/docs/api#operation/ListCollections) and [GetCollection](/docs/api#operation/GetCollection)).  - FULL: Include the information from `BASIC`, plus full collection details like disk usage. (optional) if omitted the server will use the default value of "VIEW_UNSPECIFIED"

     # example passing only required values which don't have defaults set
     try:
         # Get collection
         api_response = api_instance.get_collection(collection_id)
+        pprint(api_response)
+    except sajari_client.ApiException as e:
+        print("Exception when calling CollectionsApi->get_collection: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Get collection
+        api_response = api_instance.get_collection(collection_id, account_id=account_id, view=view)
         pprint(api_response)
     except sajari_client.ApiException as e:
         print("Exception when calling CollectionsApi->get_collection: %s\n" % e)